An invitation to write an ensemble piece open to all un-published composers in SCOTLAND. No age limit.

 The composition starting point [inspiration] shall be the Celtic plainchant composed and sung on Inchcolm, an Island in the river Forth near Edinburgh where hundreds of years ago, Augustinian monks lived and worshiped in the Abbey.

-The composition should have a duration of around ten minutes, and be written for voices and any combination of orchestral instruments [not keyboard].
-Pieces must be written with flexibility of voicing and/or instrumentation in mind as the group that will perform the piece could be formed of any combination of voices and instruments.
+The composition should have a duration of around ten minutes, and be written for any combination of orchestral instruments [not keyboard].
+Pieces must be written with flexibility of instrumentation in mind as the group that will perform the piece could be formed of any combination of voices and instruments.

 The instrumental parts must be written as part 1, 2, 3, 4 and 5.
 Parts one and two written in the treble clef for instruments such as flute, violin and oboe.
 Part three in the treble or alto clef for instruments such as viola, clarinet or horn.
 Parts four and five written in the bass clef for instruments such as bassoon, cello or double bass.

 Please take into consideration that the standard of the ‘Inchcolm New Music Ensemble’, although amateur, is high.

 For further information and sample plainchant music, please contact: